Professor Jeffrey Miron, Director of Undergraduate Studies

 - Thesis: Required for a recommendation for High or Highest Honors in Field.
 See item 5a of this section.

-- General Examination: In the spring term of their senior year, all honors candidates must take a general examination covering microeconomics, macroeconomics, and econometrics.
+- General Examination: In the spring term of their senior year, all economics honors candidates must take a general examination covering microeconomics, macroeconomics, and econometrics.

 Other information: Same as Basic Requirements, plus: